Free Printable: Low Carb & Keto Food List

 -

-Pour the condensed milk into a large blender and allow to cool to room temperature.
+Pour the condensed milk into a blender and allow to cool to room temperature.
 Stir in the vanilla extract.

 -